the-real-i9/i9lyfe-server/z_notes.md

 ## Production ToDos: Docker

 - Set all secrets in Github action secrets
-- At the right step of the job, write the necessary secrets into .env file
+- Just before the step that starts the server, write the necessary secrets into a .env file

 ## Pending Implementations